Rakshitha6851/recoverai/README.md

+**NOTE:** The dashboard runs locally after starting the FastAPI server; 127.0.0.1 refers to the machine running the application.

 # RecoverAI

 ## AI Failed Payment Recovery Agent

 RecoverAI is an AI-assisted failed-payment recovery system designed to identify failed payments, diagnose failure reasons, choose a safe recovery intervention, execute bounded recovery, and record an auditable outcome.

+> **Note:** The dashboard runs locally after starting the FastAPI server. `127.0.0.1` refers to the machine running the application.

 ## Problem